Geeta Dutt: Works in Bengali

-Geeta Dutt maintained a significant body of work in Bengali, her mother tongue.
-She recorded two songs for the film Mahakobi Girishchandra (1956) for composer Anil Bagchi.
-She collaborated multiple times with composer Nachiketa Ghosh with popular songs in the film Prithibi Aamaare Chaay (1957) and Indrani (1958).
+Geeta Dutt produced a significant body of work in her mother tongue, Bengali.
+She recorded two songs for the 1956 film Mahakobi Girishchandra, which were composed by Anil Bagchi.
+She collaborated several times with Nachiketa Ghosh, creating popular songs for films such as Prithibi Aamaare Chaay (1957) and Indrani (1958).

-She frequently worked with Hemanta Mukherjee, in 11 films, including Joutuk (1958), Sonar Harin (1959), Modhyoraater Taara (1961), and Sathi Hara (1961).
-In the 1958 film Lukochuri, also scored by Hemanta Mukherjee, she sang with Kishore Kumar for the song "Shudhu Ektukhani Chaowa".
+Dutt also frequently collaborated with Hemanta Mukherjee on eleven films, including Joutuk (1958), Sonar Harin (1959), Modhyoraater Taara (1961), and Sathi Hara (1961).
+Notably, she sang the song 'Shudhu Ektukhani Chaowa' with Kishore Kumar for the 1958 film Lukochuri, for which Mukherjee composed the score and Gauriprasanna Mazumdar wrote the lyrics.

-Outside of Bengali film music, she worked with Kanu Ghosh, Sudhin Chakraborty, and Salil Chowdhury among others on devotional, folk, and other genres of music.
+Outside of Bengali film music, she worked with Kanu Ghosh, Sudhin Dasgupta, and Salil Chowdhury on devotional and folk music, as well as other genres of the Bengali music.

 Marriage with Guru Dutt

-After meeting on the sets of Baazi, Roy often visited Dutt and his family at their apartment in Matunga.
-Being the sole earner of her family, Roy's relatives were reluctant to have her marry the, largely unestablished, Dutt who was also not Bengali unlike the Roys.
-However, with support from Dutt's family, they were engaged and, nearly three years later, married on May 26, 1953 at Roy's mother's home in Santa Cruz.
-She adopted Guru Dutt's last name.
+After meeting on the set of Baazi, Roy frequently visited Dutt and his family at their home in Matunga.
+As she was the sole earner in her family, her relatives were reluctant for her to marry Dutt, who was neither well-established nor Bengali, unlike the Roys.
+However, with the support of Dutt's family, the couple became engaged.
+Nearly three years later, on 26 May 1953, they were married at Roy's mother's home in Santa Cruz.
+Following the wedding, she adopted Guru Dutt's surname.

-Their marriage was strained by their differing personalities, demanding work schedules, and Guru Dutt's engagement with his work and his relationship with co-star Waheeda Rehman.
-For brief periods, the couple would live separately with Dutt at her mother's home and Guru Dutt spending most of his time at work.
+Their contrasting personalities and busy work schedules put a strain on their marriage.
+Guru Dutt was dedicated to his work and was having an affair with his co-star, Waheeda Rehman.
+Occasionally, the couple lived separately, with Guru Dutt staying at his mother's house and spending most of his time at work.

-In a purported effort to repair the relationship, Guru Dutt began production on a film called "Gouri", based on a 1943 Hindi film of the same name, and cast Dutt in her first leading role.
-Shooting began in 1957 in Calcutta with scenes to be shot in both Bengali and English.
-The shooting was suspended within a few days for unclear reasons and the film shelved with Guru Dutt's production incurring a financial loss.
-According to the script writer for the film, Nabendu Ghosh, and writer Bimal Mitra, an on-set heated argument with Dutt led to Guru Dutt calling the shoot off for the day with the unit leaving Calcutta in the next two days.
+In an apparent attempt to repair their relationship, Guru Dutt started working on a film called Gouri, which was based on the 1943 Hindi film of the same name.
+He cast his wife in her first leading role.
+Filming began in Calcutta in 1957, with scenes to be shot in both Bengali and English.
+However, filming was suspended after just a few days for unclear reasons, resulting in the film being shelved and causing financial losses for Guru Dutt's production company.
+According to the film's scriptwriter, Nabendu Ghosh, and another writer, Bimal Mitra, Guru Dutt called off filming the following day after a heated argument on set.
+The crew then left Calcutta within two days.

 In 1963, soon after demolishing their house on Pali Hill, Dutt moved to live separately with her three children in Bandra while Guru Dutt lived alone in a flat on Peddar Road.